 Assign the task of investigating to the person who first voiced the issue or question.
 The team quickly gathers information about the project with this process.
 What’s more, each member is taking action and moving the project forward.

-Step 2: Weekly Status Reports
+Step 2: Weekly Status or Progress Reports

 That brings us to status reports; create a weekly status report for the first eight weeks of your project.
 This goes against our typical advice of creating monthly status reports.
 However, in the beginning of a project, weekly status reports help establish pace by incorporating these four questions: